thesyntaxdiaries/angular-material-multi-select-drag-drop/README.md

-# Angular Material Drag and Drop POC
+# Angular Material Drag and Drop

 This project demonstrates Angular Material's Drag and Drop functionality, allowing users to move items between two lists.
 The functionality includes: